C418: 2016–2021: Dief, unreleased third Minecraft album, and Excursions

 On 16 July 2018, three new songs from C418 were added to the game for "Update Aquatic".
-It marked the first new contributions from Rosenfeld to Minecraft since Minecraft - Volume Beta in 2013.
+It marked the first new contributions from Rosenfeld since Minecraft - Volume Beta in 2013.
 The three tracks were released digitally from August – "Dragon Fish" on 9 August, "Shuniji" on 10 November, and "Axolotl" on 12 December 2018.
 Rosenfeld was asked by Mojang to create music with "slow beats" for the aquatic music, in a style similar to the music of Donkey Kong, though after he first wrote the songs, Mojang wanted more of the "Donkey Kong" aspect.
 Rosenfeld slowed the music down and added hi-hats, and Mojang were satisfied.

 On 20 July 2018, Rosenfeld announced a studio album, Excursions, with the release of its lead single, "Beton".
 Its second single, "Thunderbird", was released on 20 August 2018.
 The album was released on 7 September 2018.
 Excursions was released on CD and a limited vinyl LP by Driftless Recordings in January 2019 and reprinted in 2021 for CD and Vinyl.

 In 2020, after the announcement of the addition of Steve to the game, Rosenfeld's work was not included in Super Smash Bros.
 Ultimate for various undisclosed reasons, though one explanation given was it being too calm for fighting.
-Tracks other composers made for Minecraft Legacy Console Edition, Minecraft Dungeons, and Minecraft Earth were added instead.

 In May 2021, Rosenfeld released Branching Out.
 The EP, exclusive to SoundCloud, is the soundtrack to Branch, a video conferencing software by Dayton Mills.
 On 8 January 2021, Rosenfeld was asked in an interview with Anthony Fantano whether or not the third volume of the Minecraft soundtrack was still in production.
 Rosenfeld responded, saying, "I have something—I consider it finished—but things have become complicated, especially as Minecraft is now a big property, so I don't know."
 Later that year, he would elaborate on his Discord server, saying:

-"I still want to do stuff for Minecraft, but I’ve never managed to get to an agreement with the big guys.
+"I still want to do stuff for Minecraft, but I've never managed to get to an agreement with the big guys.
 I have a lot of music but only time will tell how we will get it out.
-It will involve at least 20 lawyers".
+It will involve at least 20 lawyers."